What is Holistic Health?

 The veterinarian was helpless.
 The dog was dying.

-In her detailed testimonial, Carm explains what she did cure her dog of seizures and how she saved his life.
+In her detailed testimonial, Carm explains what she did cure her dog of

 Some dogs are sensitive to chemicals and if you feed and water them